henkmet/mpsyt/README.md

 - Works with Windows, Linux and Mac OS X
 - Requires mplayer or mpv

 This project is based on `mps <https://web.archive.org/web/20180429034221/https://github.com/np1/mps>`_, a terminal based program to search, stream and download music.
 This implementation uses YouTube as a source of content and can play and download video as well as audio.
-The `pafy <https://github.com/mps-youtube/pafy>`_ library handles interfacing with YouTube.
+The `pafy <https://github.com/henkmet/pafy>`_ library handles interfacing with YouTube.

-`FAQ / Troubleshooting common issues <https://github.com/mps-youtube/mps-youtube/wiki/Troubleshooting>`_
+`FAQ / Troubleshooting common issues <https://github.com/mps-youtube/yewtube/wiki/Troubleshooting>`_ (this may contain things irrelevant to this version)

 Screenshots
 -----------